Did you know that a single intercepted email could expose sensitive data and disrupt your business?

 Intercepted data can enable cyber criminals to carry out unauthorised transactions and impersonate people.

-Personal information can be used to commit fraud or any number of other malicious activities.
+Personal information can be used to commit fraud or other malicious activities.

 How to Protect Against Email Interception